smajda/todo_django/README.md

-# todo_django - WIP README
+# todo_django - WIP README - NOW LIVE!: http://todo-dj.herokuapp.com/todo/
-Simple Todo App (NOW LIVE!: http://todo-dj.herokuapp.com/todo/ )
 ![Demo](https://github.com/noah-dev/todo_django/blob/master/login/static/login/demo.gif)
 # Intro:
 My name is Noah - I'm an aspiring developer and this is one of my side projects.
 This readme document will cover the why, how, and the what. **Why I built this, How I built this, and What I accomplished.**